squiresstewart/Election_Analysis/README.md

 ## Election-Audit Summary:

 The Election analysis program has been written with a broad spectrum of future purposes in mind.
-By taking any data set of election data the program can be told where to read data from and what variables that data can be extracted to.
+By taking any data set of election data, the program can be told from where to read data and to which variables that data can be extracted to.
 This can be done by changing only a few variables like **candidate_name = row[2]** to read from a new data set's columns or locations.
 The program is written in such a way that there is capacity to sort and add the data of every county in Colorado because the **county_options= []** list can be added to automatically for every county name that is read.
 The same can be done with the **candidate_options = []** list for every candidate name that is read.
 The dynamic programming makes this program easily applicable for future use with minimal need to be altered.